djitz/pcf-study-notes/files/07-Application-Security-Groups.md

 - What is the relationship between running security groups and space security groups?

 > It's a union of both of those put together.
-So if you've allowed any outbound connection from either running security group or space security group your application won't be able to take advantage of that.
+So if you've allowed any outbound connection from either running security group or space security group your application will be able to take advantage of that.

 - What are some reasons why security groups could be used?